-We are currently recruiting for Fall 2023.
+We are currently recruiting for Spring 2024.
 Interested doctoral students may arrange a candidacy consultation with SOLER by emailing [email protected].

 Read about the position below.
 The bios of current SSAs can be found on the Team page.